SQL Commands Primer

 In order to communicate with underlying services most adapters require creating at least one configuration setting.
 Each login defined in Enzo Manager can optionally have one default configuration setting that will automatically be loaded when running SQL commands.

-The free edition of Enzo Server only provides the 'sa' account
+The Standard edition of Enzo Server only provides the 'sa' account

 In this screenshot you can see the SharePoint configuration settings defined for the 'sa' account.